F1iX/rpi-nextcloud-docker-compose/README.md

-# WIP

 # Anki-Sync-Server for Raspberry Pi with https
-This repository contains a `docker-compose.yml` file to deploy a Anki-Sync-Server instance on a Raspberry Pi.
-Successfuly tested on a Raspberry Pi 4 B running Raspberry Pi OS Lite buster.
+This repository contains a `docker-compose.yml` file to deploy a Anki-Sync-Server instance on a Raspberry Pi with a reverse-proxy to enable TLS (https) for communication with the AnkiDroid App.
+AnkiDroid does not accept non-https servers as of version 2.11.

-It uses the plain official Nextcloud (not NextCloudPi) Docker image as well as MariaDB and LetsEncrpyt through an nginx-proxy.
+It uses the Docker image from ankicommunity/docker-anki-sync-server as well as LetsEncrpyt through an nginx-proxy.
-The images `mariadb`, `nginx-proxy` and `letsencrypt-nginx-proxy-companion` are replaced with custom builds for `armhf` architectures with special thanks to [alexanderkrause](https://github.com/Alexander-Krause/rpi-docker-letsencrypt-nginx-proxy-companion) and [jsurf](https://hub.docker.com/r/jsurf/rpi-mariadb).
+The images `nginx-proxy` and `letsencrypt-nginx-proxy-companion` are builds for `armhf` architectures thanks to [alexanderkrause](https://github.com/Alexander-Krause/rpi-docker-letsencrypt-nginx-proxy-companion).

 ## Prerequisites
 - [Docker installation](https://phoenixnap.com/kb/docker-on-raspberry-pi)